rafalmas/gript/README.md

     `npm install --save-dev`

-will include `gulp-angular-sass-appbuilder` in your `node_modules` folder and make it available for development.
+will include `gript` in your `node_modules` folder and make it available for development.

 ### Configure your project